kartik-neal/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/dev-tools-installer.md

     1. For Mac:

-        1. Click on the Electron icon on the Dock
+        1. After downloading, move the the Dev-Tools-Pack-Installer.app file to the Applications folder.

         1. Click on “Dev-Tools-Pack-Installer.app” to open the installation wizard.